maty-mlln/ai-git-push/README.md

 # 🚀 AI Git Push

-AI Git Push is a tool that automates the process of generating commit messages and pushing changes to a Git repository using AI.
+Automate the process of generating commit messages and pushing changes to a Git repository using AI.

 ## ✨ Features